Sara Anton M.A, MPhil (Cantab), BSc, Dip Psych, UKCP (accred)

 About me and how I work:

 I am a highly experienced and qualified child, young people and parent psychotherapist offering both long and short term therapy.
-I have a wealth of experience in areas including anxiety, depression, family issues and low self esteem.
-I currently work in private practice as well as within an NHS CAMHS team in Barnet and so have a thorough understanding of the mental health system.
+I am experienced in working with a range of issues such as anxiety, depression, family issues and low self esteem.
+I currently work in private practice as well as within an NHS CAMHS team in Barnet where I carry out regular mental health assessments, short and long-term treatment and pre-diagnosis for ASD and ADHD.

 I am a sensitive, thoughtful and warm therapist, specifically trained and experienced in working with children, teenagers, young adults and parents.
 I also work with adults treating both specific issues and more general feelings of discontent.